connectrpc/connect-es/packages/connect-conformance/README.md

 ### Running tests in a headless browser

 Run `make testwebconformance` to run the tests in a headless browser.
 It runs tests in chrome and firefox, safari if running on a mac.
+Safari requires users to enable the 'Allow Remote Automation' option in Safari's Develop menu.
 As a special case it also runs the tests in node.

 ### Running tests in a local browser